 2. Maximum working temperature

 Effects of temperature can be classified into two categories, reversible and irreversible.
-Reversible changes with temperature have nothing to do with the shape, size or working point of the demagnetizing curve.
+Reversible changes in temperature have nothing to do with the shape, size, or working point of the demagnetizing curve.
 They depend on the composition of the material.
 Irreversible losses will not appear in a certain temperature is not exceeded.
 In addition, they can also be limited by operating at high as a possible work point.
 But when the outside temperature exceeds the Curie temperature of a magnet, metallurgical changes occur inside the magnet and there will be irretrievable losses.